yohman/pfhp/README.md

 ## Mini-timelines

+This prototype attempts to visualize family history in modalities that the general public can relate to.
+By distilling big data in generically meaningful segments such as "villages," "households," and "family roles," the historical registry comes to life, revealing interactive family lineages as never seen before.

 A macro view of the family histories can be visualized through a series of "mini" timelines.
 A village will consist of numerous timelines, with each representing a household's entire recorded history.
 This more than likely results in timelines that span multiple generations, but what makes these graphics compelling is that you can determine the relative size, wealth, and longevity of each household.
 Here is an example of eight households in the Shimomoriya village.
 Notice the differences in sizes and shapes, visual temporal snapshots that demonstrate diverse familial circumstances within a single village.
+Some families have lineages that span the entire timeframe (households #460 and 481), while others occupy a shortened segment (households #450,#461,#470,#471,#480).

 <img src="image-13.png" class="post-image">